psychemedia/island-storynotes/three-little-pigs.md

 Well, the little pig bustled up the next morning at four o'clock, and went off for the apples, hoping to get back before the wolf came; but he had further to go, and had to climb the tree, so that just as he was coming down from it, he saw the wolf coming, which, as you may suppose, frightened him very much.
 When the wolf came up he said:

-"Little pig, what ! are you here before me?
+"Little pig, what! are you here before me?
 Are they nice apples?"

 "Yes, very," said the little pig.
 "I will throw you down one."